gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

     - mvn $MAVEN_CLI_OPTS exec:java -Dexec.mainClass="com.example.app.App"
 ```

 And that's it!
-In the `run` job output log we will find a friendly hello to GitLab!
+In the `run` job output log you will find a friendly hello to GitLab!

 ## Conclusion

-In this article we covered the basic steps to use an Artifactory Maven repository to automatically publish and consume our artifacts.
+In this article we covered the basic steps to use an Artifactory Maven repository to automatically publish and consume artifacts.

 A similar approach could be used to interact with any other Maven compatible Binary Repository Manager.
-You can improve these examples, optimizing the `.gitlab-ci.yml` file to better suit your needs, and adapting to your workflow.
+Obviously, you can improve these examples, optimizing the `.gitlab-ci.yml` file to better suit your needs, and adapting to your workflow.

-Enjoy GitLab CI with all your Maven projects!